-Despite the overall pledge to "level up" school funding, the Conservatives also felt the need to include some small-ticket items in the childcare" at schools and childcare providers, with an additional £250 million in capital funding for that same aim.

-The party also sought to distance itself from Labour on issues such as discipline and school accountability.
+Despite the overall pledge to "level up" school funding, the Conservatives also felt the need to include some small-ticket items in the manifesto for schools.
+These include funding of up to £34 million a year to boost PE teaching in primary schools, an annual £110 million "arts premium" for secondary schools and up to £260 million a year to boost "wraparound childcare" at schools and childcare providers, with an additional £250 million same aim.
+The party also sought to in capital funding for that distance itself from Labour on issues such as discipline and school accountability.
 The manifesto includes a promise to "back heads and teachers on discipline" and support leaders to use exclusions